solidjs/solid-docs-legacy/en/api.md

 setState("path", "to", "value", newValue);
 ```

 Store objects being proxies only track on property access.
 And on access Stores recursively produces nested Store objects on nested data.
 However it only wraps arrays and plain objects.
 Classes are not wrapped.
-So things like `Date`, `HTMLElement`, `Regexp`, `Map`, `Set` are not granularly reactive.
+So things like `Date`, `HTMLElement`, `RegExp`, `Map`, `Set` are not granularly reactive.
 Additionally, the top level state object cannot be tracked without accessing a property on it.
 So it is not suitable to use for things you iterate over as adding new keys or indexes cannot trigger updates.
 So put any lists on a key of state rather than trying to use the state object itself.

 ```js
 // put the list as a key on the state object